This post contains affiliate links for your convenience. View our full disclosure policy here.

 I want math to be fun (yes, math can be fun!!)
 I want my students engaged and I want them talking to each other.
 While there is a time and place for quiet work, kids learn a ton from collaboration and conversation.
-I wanted a way to engage my students with their math facts beyond just in games and written format.
-So, “Prove it!” began in our classroom!
+I wanted a way to engage my students with their math facts beyond printable games and the written format.
+So, “Prove it!” – a turn and talk math game, began in our classroom!

-We have number talks each day in class, and we still do those daily.
+We have number talks daily in class, and we still do those daily.
 Prove It works with our math facts.
 Right now we play Prove It with addition and subtraction facts within 10.

 Here is how we play: